Tech-Modernization/helmfile-infra/JSONNET.md

 	  )
 ```

-Using above ratio metrics (for every http code&nbsp;and verb), create a new one to capture the error ratios:
+Using above ratio metrics (for every http code and verb), create a new one to capture the error ratios:
 ```
 record: kub= ernetes:job:apiserver_request_errors:ratio_rate5m
 expr: |